The biggest obstacle to treatment is knowing what triggers rosacea. It's important to catch these triggers before your rosacea gets worse.

 Leaving rosacea untreated can cause irreparable damages to your skin.
 It can spread from your face to other parts of your body and can even affect your eyes.

 It's important to know what triggers your rosacea so you can avoid these things.
-Staying away from triggers is key to lowering the risk of permanent damage.
+Avoiding from triggers is key to lowering the risk of permanent damage.

 You can also seek skin treatments and at-home products to ease your rosacea.